typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where add claims to a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "e20f2b42-cfdc-434f-a616-710088da4e00",